-Telecommuters are a relatively large percentage of the workforce: 10.23% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 10.66% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 One of the nice things about Surf City is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

-Surf City is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Surf City doesn't have a public transportation system that people use for their commute.

 The most common language spoken in Surf City is English.
-Other important languages spoken here include German and Tagalog.
+Other important languages spoken here include Spanish and Tagalog.